 Parallel transport on a curved surface plays the central role.
-Suppose that γ is a curve on the surface S. The envelope of all the tangent planes along γ is a developable surface \tilde{S} .
-We develop the envelope to the plane so that γ becomes a planar curve.
-Suppose that \mathbf{v} is a tangent vector at a point p, we translate it to $\tilde{\mathbf{v}}$ on the plane along the development of γ .
+Suppose γ is a curve on the surface S. The envelope of all the tangent planes along γ is a developable surface S. We develop the envelope to the plane, so that γ becomes a planar curve.
+Suppose v is a tangent vector at a point p, we translate it to $\tilde{\mathbf{v}}$ on the plane along the development of γ .
 This corresponds to the parallel transport on the surface.
-The angle between the resulting transported vector and the initial vector is called the rotational component of the holonomy along γ or simply the holonomy of γ .
+The angle between the resulting transported vector and the initial vector is called the rotational component of the holonomy along γ , or simply the holonomy of γ .
 Holonomy describes the global symmetry of the surface.
-Fig. 3 illustrates a parallel transport on a sphere S, where γ is a circle, \tilde{S} is a conic surface, and angle θ is the holonomy along γ .
+Figure 3 illustrates a parallel transport on a sphere S, where γ is a circle, \tilde{S} is a conic surface, angle θ is the holonomy along γ .

-As illustrated in Fig. 4, suppose that a vector field \mathbf{v} (in red) is along a path γ , connecting p and q.
+Suppose a vector field v (in red) is along a path γ , connecting p and q.
 We parallel transport the tangent vector at the starting point p to the ending vertex q, this parallel vector field is \mathbf{w} in blue.
-The rotation θ from $\mathbf{w}(q)$ to $\mathbf{v}(q)$ is called the absolute rotation of the vector field \mathbf{v} along the path γ .
+The rotation θ from $\mathbf{w}(q)$ to $\mathbf{v}(q)$ is called the absolute rotation of the vector field v along the path γ .
 The absolute rotation of the tangent direction of γ is equal to its holonomy.
-The relative rotation of the vector field \mathbf{v} along the path γ is the difference between the absolute rotation of \mathbf{v} and the holonomy of γ , which indicates the change of the angle between \mathbf{v} and the tangent vector of γ along γ .
+The relative rotation of the vector field v along the path Fig. 4: Absolute rota- γ is the difference between the absolute rotation of v and the holonomy of γ , which indicates the change of the angle between v and the tangent vector of γ along γ .
 The compatibility condition for a smooth N-RoSy field on a surface is that for any loop γ , the relative rotation of v along γ is an integer times of $\frac{2\pi}{N}$.
 Our central task is to make the absolute rotation of a vector field and the holonomy to cancel out each other.